render-ydb/render-builder/README.md

 ### build

-Use build command to run compilation and support cli args OK
+Use build command to run compilation and support cli args.

-### start

-Use the start command to run the project and support cli args passing in

 #### args